 Seamlessly share and segregate content across your entire organization with Guru's newest feature, Collections.

 Collections allow you to segment content by Groups, so that you can easily control access and permissions, while also ensuring simple distribution of important knowledge.
-To ensure that your team can easily search through their information, managers can set up Priority Search by Collection to determine what information surfaces at the top of a Group's results.

 To help you understand Collections, we have two example set-ups.
 If you have any questions as to how Collections will work with your team, please don't hesitate to contact us.